Get the ArenaCoach Desktop App

 Difficulty

-Demonology Warlock is an average ranged DPS spec in Solo Shuffle this week, holding a 54.5% win rate at 1,845+ rating.
+Demonology Warlock is a below-average ranged DPS spec in Solo Shuffle, holding a 49.3% round win rate this season.

 Strengths